emqx/emqx-docs/en_US/changes/gateway-4.4-to-5.1-incompatibility.md

-# Gateway Incompatibility between e4.4 and e5.1
+# Gateway Incompatibility Between EMQX 4.4 and EMQX 5.1

+This page presents the compatibility information for gateway configurations between EMQX 4.4 and EMQX 5.1.

-## Common incompatibility issues
+## Common Incompatibility Changes

-### Configurations
+### Configuration

-In 4.x, the gateway can be configured through configuration files such as etc/plugins/emqx_stomp.conf or via modules on the Dashboard (i.e., using the POST http://127.0.0.1:18084/api/v4/modules interface).
+In EMQX 4.x, the gateway can be configured through configuration files such as `etc/plugins/emqx_stomp.conf` or via modules on the Dashboard (i.e., using the `POST http://127.0.0.1:18084/api/v4/modules` interface).

-In 5.1,  all gateway can be configured in etc/emqx.conf or  PUT http://127.0.0.1:18083/api/v5/gateways/coap
+In EMQX 5.1, all gateway can be configured in `etc/emqx.conf` or `PUT http://127.0.0.1:18083/api/v5/gateways/coap`.

-For example, in 4.x:
+For example, in EMQX 4.x:

 ```
 stomp.listener = 61613